Home / Problems / Strategy and Execution Are Disconnected

 The intervention does not rewrite the strategy.
 It does not rebuild the execution backlog.
 It builds the missing layer between them.
 The team takes the document and operates against it.
 The next quarterly review can compare execution-to-strategy directly because the translation exists.

-When the gap is wider than a single intervention can close, the SF-4 Full Marketing Diagnostic covers all four axes (positioning, pricing, GTM motion, demand generation) in a 15-25 page document with a delivery presentation.
-SF-4 fits when the strategy itself is suspect, not just the translation.
+When the gap is wider than a single intervention can close, the Full Marketing Review covers all four axes (positioning, pricing, GTM motion, demand generation) in a 15-25 page document with a delivery presentation. full marketing review fits when the strategy itself is suspect, not simply the translation.

 FAQ